Racing stripe: Racing cars

-Racing stripes were applied to the Cunningham team's racecars beginning in 1951.
+Racing stripes were applied to the Cunningham team's race cars beginning in 1951.
 Usually two parallel blue stripes running from front to rear in the centre of the white body, they helped spectators identify the cars during races.
 These evolved from the traditional FIA-registered American racing colours of a white body and blue chassis, which dated from when racing cars had the chassis exposed.
 The two blue stripes were a symbolic echo of the chassis colours.

 In 1964, the Shelby Daytona Coupe would use the converse blue with white stripes and would compete in the 1964 and 1965 24 Hours of Le Mans.

 Road cars

 The first road car to implement racing stripes was the 1965 Ford Mustang GT350.
 From the 1960s, stripes have sometimes been applied to road cars as well as racing cars.
 Such cars as the Renault 8 Gordini had stripes fitted as standard.
 They are sometimes referred to as "go-faster stripes" on road cars.

 An alternative style features stripes which wrap around the car sideways instead of running down the center of the vehicle, called "bumblebee stripes".
-These stripes were featured prominently on the Dodge Charger Daytona racecar.
+These stripes were featured prominently on the Dodge Charger Daytona race car.
 Dodge's "Scat Pack" performance package for 1968-1971 muscle cars featured the bumblebee stripe as a signature.

 In 1996, a pair of 8-inch wide stripes were used on the Dodge Viper GTS, starting a revival of the fashion.
 Since then, they have often been referred to as "Viper Stripes".